Antoninj/biometrics-project/README.md

 ## Feature extraction algorithm

-The feature extraction algorithm used for our fingerprint recognition system will be based on the crossing number minutiae extraction technique.
+The feature extraction algorithm used for our fingerprint recognition system will be based on the crossing number minutiae extraction technique (see [2] for more details)

 The minutiae extraction algorithm source code will likely be implemented by engineering together some of the code available on the following [GitHub repository](https://github.com/rtshadow/biometrics).